adrianlshaw/LightVerifier/README.md

 researching (to reduce the number of measurements needed to check).

+This project consists of a client and server, which both need TPM tools.
 To set things up manually, we require the traditional Netcat package:

 ```bash